alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_199_eng.md

 Ah, creating an underground secret base (studio) like this and preparing to start something new - that atmosphere was so frustratingly cool.

 Now, at that time Hasegawa was also in the studio, drawing rough animation for copyright stills for some work.
 After greeting "It's been a while!"
 I was shown rough sketches of new work characters that Hasegawa had drawn.
-"Colors and such aren't decided yet..." - the characters I was shown were rough but sharp, cool, and somehow had wonderfully good sensuality.
+"Colours and such aren't decided yet..." - the characters I was shown were rough but sharp, cool, and somehow had wonderfully good sensuality.

 So, well, somehow naturally I found myself saying "Ikuhara, can I take these characters with me?"